RokitSalad/Helpful.CircuitBreaker/README.md

 public event EventHandler<CircuitBreakerEventArgs> UnregisterCircuitBreaker;

 /// <summary>
-/// Raised when a circuit breaker is constructed
+/// Raised when a circuit breaker is first used
 /// </summary>
 public event EventHandler<CircuitBreakerEventArgs> RegisterCircuitBreaker;
 ```